MariposaGentil/cocoon/posts/roam.md

 [![Pricing](/assets/images/roam/rationale.png)](https://twitter.com/Conaw/status/1218781020343783424)

 This just seems like trolling at this point.
-Rationale for $10K: "it's like nothing else; we give away source code; who else does that?"
+The rationale for $10K: "it's like nothing else; we give away source code; who else does that?"
 Open-source software (OSS) does that.

 The service is currently free, but the pricing plans are looking probable in the near future.
-Therefore, there is time for Roam to grow and provide more value, but the claim above seems to justify cost based on what Roam is currently offering, not necessarily its future plans.
+Therefore, there is time for Roam to grow and provide more value, but the claim above seems to justify the cost based on what Roam is currently offering, not necessarily its future plans.

-This is a problematic trend of SaaS in which there is a large gap between value and price, especially when there is a sea of software developers who can compete with off-the-GitHub parts and some cloud savvy.
-In the next section, we'll take a look at how one might justify price with this reality in mind.
+This is a problematic trend of SaaS in which there is a large gap between value and price, especially when there is a sea of software developers who can compete with off-the-GitHub parts and some cloud-savvy.
+In the next section, we'll take a look at how one might justify prices with this reality in mind.

 # Abstract and Concrete Value

-Value is subjective and hard to quantify for software, but lets try.
+Value is subjective and hard to quantify for software, but let's try.
 When I look at software, I look at two things: concrete value and abstract value.

 **Concrete value**: the material; what a widget actually is on its own and what it's made of (includes code, data, assets, magic).
 I.e. what I interact with as a user.